Side One

 Side One is the thirteenth solo album by Adrian Belew, originally released in 2005.
 The album features bassist Les Claypool (from Primus) and drummer Danny Carey (from Tool) on its first three tracks.

 The track "Beat Box Guitar" was nominated for a Grammy in the "Best Rock Instrumental Performance" category in 2005.
 (It lost to "69 Freedom Special" by Les Paul & Friends.)
+"Ampersand" & "Beat Box Guitar" had new versions appear on Side Three (2006).

 Track listing

 All songs written by Adrian Belew, except where noted.